Program FAQs

 Answer

-The Clinical Mental Health Counseling (CMHC) program is currently accredited by the Accreditation of Counseling and Related Educational Programs (CACREP) until 2025.
-The 60-credit Pastoral Counseling program is also accredited by CACREP until 2025.
-The School Counseling program is accredited by CACREP and by the National Council for the Accreditation of Teacher Education (NCATE).
+The Clinical Mental Health Counseling (CMHC) program is currently accredited by the Accreditation of Counseling and Related Educational Programs (CACREP) until 2026.
+The 60-credit Clinical Mental Health Counseling with a concentration in Pastoral Clinical Mental Health Counseling program is also accredited by CACREP until 2026.

 Is Fall the only time I can enroll?